-After legislators passed the 2014 Farm Bill, they permitted industrial hemp farming for research at federal levels.
-Since then, the United States Department of Agriculture (USDA) can now certify the hemp crop organic.
+After legislators passed the 2014 Farm Bill, they permitted industrial hemp farming for research at the federal level.
+Since then, the United States Department of Agriculture (USDA) can now certify the hemp crop as organic.
 Also, organizations like the European Union can offer an organic certification for fully processed organic hemp.

 The Global Organic Textile Standard (GOTS) also certifies hemp clothing that is 70% organic and uses dyes and materials that follow environmental standards.

 ECOCERT also certifies hemp clothing when it is 95% organic.

 We have previously established that hemp is one of the most environmentally friendly fibers when choosing eco-friendly clothing.
 We have also examined its sustainable production process.
 However, the question remains, why is hemp clothing so expensive?

 This section will examine what makes hemp clothing so expensive and look at what the future is for the hemp clothing industry.

 Organic hemp clothing comes from natural hemp fibers extracted from hemp plants - a natural and renewable resource.
 This plant grows in countries with temperate climates and across different types of soils.
 Some of the largest producers of hemp worldwide are North Korea, China, and Italy.